OpenLiberty/guide-maven-intro/CONTRIBUTING.md

 ## Raising Issues

-Please raise any bug reports on the Open Liberty guide's repository: https://github.com/OpenLiberty/[guide-name]/issues, where `[guide-name]` is the repository name of the guide .
+Please raise any bug reports on the Open Liberty guide's repository: https://github.com/OpenLiberty/../../issues, where `[guide-name]`.
 For new topics, large updates to existing guides, or general suggestions and ideas, report your issue on the [Open Liberty common guides repository](https://github.com/OpenLiberty/guides-common/issues).
 Be sure to search the list to see if your issue has already been raised.

 A good bug report is one that makes it easy for everyone to understand what you were trying to do and what went wrong.
 Provide as much context as possible so we can try to recreate the issue.